gyuvaraj10/tcupted/tcupDb/ReadMe.md

 ## Running the shell scripts available
 Make sure you have set the executable permissions before running this script.
 There are 2 scripts available "create_db_server.sh", "create_db.sh"
-  a. create_db_server.sh: This script will install the server and run it in the docker contains
+  a. create_db_server.sh: This script will install the server and run it in the docker contains.
   b. create_db.sh: This script will create the database in the above created running container

 Tips: